jina-ai/docs/chapters/primitive_data_type.rst

 Before you start
 ====================

-We expect you have a clean Python 3.7/3.8/3.9 (virtual) environment.
+We expect you have a clean Python 3.7/3.8/3.9 (virtual) build.
 WIth Jina installed on your machine:

 .. highlight:: bash